pgorzelany/SwiftConfiguration/README.md

 This script automates some of the setup described in my blog and also validates the configuration files for missing variables and then generates a Swift wrapper class which you can use to safely access the variables using autocomplete.

 It does this in a few steps
--  It modifies the Info.plist file to inject a property ($CONFIGURATION) that will be resolved to the current configuration name at runtime
+-  It modifies the Info.plist file to inject a property ($CONFIGURATION) that will be resolved to the current configuration name at runtime.
-- It parses the configuration file and turns it into a custom data data structure
+- It parses the configuration file and turns it into a custom data structure.
 - It validates the configuration for missing variables.
-For example if you have a backend)url defined in your Dev configuration you should also have it defined in other configurations to safely use it.
-The script makes sure all the variables are well defined
+For example if you have a backend_url defined in your Dev configuration you should also have it defined in other configurations to safely use it.
+The script makes sure all the variables are well defined.
+If something is wrong you will get compile time error or warnings.
 - After the configuration file passes validation the script generates a Swift wrapper class which you can use to fetch the variables with autocomplete.
 You don't have to worry about name typos, variables missing in the file or wrong type casts.

 ** This is the first iteration of this tool and I see a lot of potential to further improve it.
 If you have any suggestions don't hesitate to open an issue.